Café au lait vs. café latte, and other pressing questions!

 Coffee beans first found their way to Paris in the early 1600s, with cafés popping up before the end of the same century.
 We see reference to “café au lait” in the letters of Marie de Rabutin-Chantal, the marquise de Sévigné written in that same time.

-Coffee and milk were likely put together first by a Dutch trader in China.
+A Dutch trader in China likely put together coffee and milk.
 It first appeared in a café setting thanks to a Polish shop owner in Vienna.
 As to who put together the current specialty version we order at coffee shops, educated guesses are hard to come by.
 But since steam wands weren't invented until the 20th century, milky coffee was probably a relatively recent invention.

 How It’s Made